NAG-Studio-Apps/Awesome-WebView/android/README.md

 ## Features:
   - Native: 100% Java
-  - Light: NO dependencies
+  - Light: No dependencies
   - **Easy: You don't need to understand Java to get this running**
   - Customizable

 ## Why this and not Cordova/Ionic/Phonegap/.... ?
 These frameworks are nice but very bloated with API's and plugins.<br/>
-I just wanted to show a responsive website and show a custom error page,<br/>
+I just wanted to show a responsive website and custom error page,<br/>
 so i decided to start the AwesomeWebView project.<br/>
 <br/>

 ##The ultimate setup guide

 ### Step1: Basic setup
-  - Clone or [download](https://github.com/greensn0w/Android-Awesome-WebView/archive/master.zip) this repository
+  - Clone this repository
   - Open Android Studio
   - Click `Import Project` and select the AwesomeWebView folder